brookshelley/brookshelley.github.com/books.md

 ### 40 Books

+**Circe** — Madeline Miller

+This book reminded me how much I remember of Greek myth and tragedy.
+I loved it.
+Circe is such an excellent protagonist, at the edges of society, ousted from gods and man alike.
+If you've read the Odyssey, this is a must read.

 **Red Clocks** — Leni Zumas

 A bit too close to our dystopian reality for my liking, but this was well-written, and full of strong and interesting women.
 I read this as I was leaving Oregon, and so a lot of it was a little bittersweet.
 This reads as a more realistic (sadly) handmaid's tale.